 The 2024 Nobel Prize in Chemistry was awarded to David Baker “for computational protein design,” and Demis Hassabis and John Jumper “for protein structure prediction.”
-Browse noteworthy articles surrounding the winning research in ACS Journals.
+Browse noteworthy articles surrounding the winning research in ACS journals.

 Out-of-focus bokeh effect with warm golden lights scattered against a dark background, creating an abstract pattern.